yktoo/yktoo.com/content/blog/0222/index.en.md

 <!--more-->

 An active growth of Houten municipality began in 1970's.
 Back then it was just a little village with about four thousand inhabitants.
 It is around that time that a strategic plan, whose objective was to stimulate the residents to use bikes while discouraging them from driving, has been developed.
-This was also the time when the butterfly-shaped by-pass road (the //Rondweg//) was built—I mentioned it along with the district breakdown in my [last post][post:221].
+This was also the time when the butterfly-shaped by-pass road (the {{< fl "Rondweg" >}}) was built—I mentioned it along with the district breakdown in my [last post][post:221].

 One of the strategic provision stipulated that with a car one district from another can only be reached using the by-pass road, and there would be no drive-through route.
 Cyclists don't face this restriction, therefore biking to friends' is often faster than driving.
 ![](img:1.bp.blogspot.com/-4fxInPq3o0g/VAwoGI91qPI/AAAAAAAAfaY/LYUWn2BcW6w/s1600/dsc06644.picasaweb.jpg:a)